 People have strong feelings about copyright.
 For some it is a bridle on freedom while for others it gives authors the freedom to write.
 Copyright is only a relatively recent phenomenon before which there were various systems of licensing.
 Any form of regulation influences literary output, for example, novelists have rewritten parts of their works to bring them under the protection of copyright laws.
 The internet may make all of this redundant and various suggestions have been advanced regarding the future of copyright in a digital future.

 Note that the history of the book usually incorporates questions about bibliography and textual editions.
 However, these will not be dealt with here as they appear in WEM3.

 You should purchase David Finkelstein and Alasdair McCreely eds, The Book History Reader.
 2nd ed.
 (London: Routledge, 2006).
-The course will also employ readings that are available to you in databases such as Cambridge Histories Online.
+The course will also employ readings that are freely available to RUG students in library databases such as Cambridge Histories Online.

 There will be a written assignment in weeks 2-7 and a 2,500 word essay in the assessment weeks.
 Together these will be worth 50% of the total assessment for the full course.